Mapping The Imagination: Visualizing Sensory Words

 Would the computer can be imaginative with sensory data?

 Human brains are complex.
 Our cognitive process uses recognition memory to recognize certain concepts.
 When we read a novel, we recall our previous memory to imagine those words in our brains.
 Recognition memory is a subcategory of declarative memory.
 Recognition memory can be subdivided into two component processes: recollection and familiarity, sometimes referred to as "remembering" and "knowing," respectively.
 In the age of emerging AI and Machine Learning, how the A.I. can figure abstract imagery that needs a complex cognitive process which called human imagination?

 Proust's In Search of Lost Time is known as the world's the most imaginative modern novel that follows the narrator's recollections of childhood and experiences.

 Let's imagine the A.I. reads a Proust's novel:

 In Search of Lost Time.

 Photo Data: The Images Collected by Google Search

-"Our brain see words as pictures.
-We recall our previous memories or experiences when read a book."
+"Our brain sees words as pictures.
+We recall our previous memories or experiences when reading a book."

 Data Gathering & Design Process

-The data collecting from Google image search result was really unique in terms of getting data one by one in a way of what machines do.
+The data collecting from Google image search result was unique in terms of getting data one by one in the way of what machines do.
 I experimented on how Artificial Intelligence recognizes and matches words with images by representing the process of searching and choosing images on Google.
-Some proper nouns and common nouns with concrete images showed up right away when searching for them, on the other I had to arbitrarily choose some imaginative words with my own imagination.
+Some proper nouns and common nouns with concrete images showed up right away when searching for them, on the other, I had to choose some imaginative words with my own imagination arbitrarily.